PDC-support/openmp-lab-exercises/intro_lab/README.md

 where each rectangle has width &Delta;x and height F(x<sub>i</sub>) at the middle of interval i.

-A simple serial C code to calculate pi is the following:
+A simple serial C code to calculate &pi; is the following:

 ```
 static long num_steps = 100000000;